 Nest Thermostats that were recently updated to software version 5.1.3 or later have been having some problems, including becoming unresponsive, not correctly charging the battery, or going down completely.
 Nest recommends recharging and restarting your thermostat to fix the issue and get it up and running again.

-Signs of this glitch include the following:
+Symptoms of this issue include the following:

-- the thermostat not working in the Nest App and disconnected from Wi-Fi
+- The thermostat being offline in the Nest’s mobile app and disconnected from the Wi-Fi

-- the thermostat tells you the battery is low and it needs to shut itself down
+- The thermostat tells you the battery is low and it needs to shut down

-- the thermostat’s display is dark and unresponsive (you may also observe a blinking red or green light above the display)
+- The thermostat’s display is dark and unresponsive (you may also observe a blinking red or green light above the display)

 If your Nest Thermostat is on but you can’t control it or it’s running slow, try manually restarting it beginning with turning the thermostat off and then back on again.
 If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a USB cable plugged into a wall charger or a computer.

 CAUTION: Do not try to restart your thermostat while it’s still connected to a computer for charging.
 (They didn’t elaborate why, but if they say don’t do it, DON’T.)

 After approximately 10 minutes of charging, unhook the Nest Thermostat from the USB cord.
 If the component has turned on while plugged in, turn it off and then turn it back on again, manually restarting the thermostat.
 Once it has fully restarted, plug it back in to reach full charge.
 After another hour of charging, detach the Nest Thermostat and reattach it to its base.